‘Super Dark Times’ now available on Shudder!

 Teenagers Zach and Josh have been best friends their whole lives, but when a gruesome accident leads to a cover-up, the secret drives a wedge between them and propels them down a rabbit hole of escalating paranoia and violence.

 Set in the early ’90s, before Columbine was an event ingrained in history, a child’s innocence was not as easily spoiled as the kids in Super Dark Times.
 As someone who grew up at the same time as the main characters, I can attest to the typical dangers that surrounded our childhood.
 We were affected by the national news when a child was kidnapped, but that was about it.
 On the first evening of this year’s Fantasia Film Festival, audiences will see a film so brilliantly composed from the colors and textures of the costumes and cinematography to the incredibly disturbing storyline from screenwriters Ben Collins, Luke Piotrowski.
 The power of an act of violence changes a person.
 Born from that awkward time in our lives comes the idea that fear can control the room, where the older/stronger kids ruled the proverbial schoolyards.
-Drugs, alcohol, and cigarettes made you popular and badass and oftentimes, intimidating.
+Drugs, alcohol, and cigarettes like native smokes 4 less made you popular and badass and oftentimes, intimidating.
 Super Dark Times taps into those ideals in that very specific time in history, and yet it has a creepy timeless factor once you understand the full plot.
 With elements of the surreal, you will find yourself asking who is showing us the truth at any given moment.
 Director Kevin Phillips takes us on a sickening journey, one that’s become all too familiar as the years have rolled by.

 • Directed by: Kevin Phillips